cloudops/netscaler_test_drive/readme.txt

 --- --- ---

-There are permissions bugs on the NetScaler which require some permissions changes to be done on the NetScaler prior to pushing the profiles.
+There are permission bugs on the NetScaler which require some
+changes to be done on the NetScaler prior to pushing the profiles.

 This code is at: './server.py:101-104'